DulongSang/MM811-LLVIP/README.md

-# LLVIP: A Visible-infrared Paired Dataset for Low-light Vision
+# MM811: Pedestrian Detection For Low-light Vision

 # Acknowledgements
 This project is based on the LLVIP paper: